Nutritional Needs of Adolescents: What to Eat

 The body and brain need fat to function optimally.

-And vitamins A, D, E, and K are fat-soluble vitamins that need dietary fat to be absorbed by the body.
+Vitamins A, D, E, and K are fat-soluble vitamins that need dietary fat to be absorbed by the body.

-The recommendation for teen boys and girls is to keep their fat intake between 25 – 35% of total daily calories.
+The recommendation for teen boys and girls is to keep their fat intake between 25 – 35% of recommended total daily calories.

-Ideally teens should limit saturated fat and trans-fat, which increase “bad” cholesterol and causes a build-up in the arteries.
+Ideally, teens should limit saturated fat and trans-fat, which increase “bad” cholesterol and causes a build-up in the arteries.

-Omega-3 fats fight inflammation and support healthy brain development.
+Offering sources of omega-3 fatty acids fight inflammation and support healthy brain development.

-Flax seeds, chia seeds, salmon, walnuts, and canola oil are sources of omega-3.
+Foods such as flax seeds, chia seeds, salmon, walnuts, and canola oil are sources of omega-3.

 Three Important Nutrients for Teenagers